LaunchPadLab/fuel/README.md

 ```

-In order for the uploads to work locally, you will need to change your CORS settings on your development S3 bucket (in Amazon S3's admin console).
+In order for the uploads to work, you will need to change your CORS settings on each of your S3 buckets in Amazon S3's admin console (i.e. both your development and production and possibly staging if you have that environment as well).
 You can find the file in: your-bucket => Properties => Permissions => Edit CORS Configuration

 ```
 <?xml version="1.0" encoding="UTF-8"?>